trrapp12/groovy-blocks/README.md

 ### THIS PROJECT DEMONSTRATES...

-🆕 Use of Canvas API to draw squares
+- [X] Use of Canvas API to draw squares

-🆕 use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.
+- [X] use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.

 ---